Derek King (footballer, born 1980)

-Derek Terrion King (born 12 April 1980) is a Trinbagonian football manager and former player who serves as head coach of the Trinidad and Tobago national under-20 football team and as an assistant coach for the Trinidad and Tobago national football team.
+Derek Terrion King (born 12 April 1980) is a Trinbagonian football manager and former player who serves as head coach of the Trinidad and Tobago national football team.
+He was the head coach of the Trinidad and Tobago national under-20 football team and an assistant coach for the Trinidad and Tobago national football team.

 Playing career

 King was named in the team for 2000 CONCACAF Gold Cup and the 2005 Caribbean Cup.
 He made his international debut for Trinidad and Tobago against South Africa at the age of 19.

 Coaching career

 Joe Public

 In 2009, King won his first league championship as a manager with Joe Public, also winning the Trinidad and Tobago FA Trophy and Trinidad and Tobago Classic while being named TT Pro League Manager of the Year.

 Trinidad and Tobago

 From June 2013 until November 2016, King served as an assistant coach of the Trinidad and Tobago national team under Stephen Hart.

 King was put in charge of the Trinidad and Tobago national under-20 football team for the 2015 CONCACAF U-20 Championship.